Using a Circular Saw Like a Pro

 This is a classic trim carpenter's trick for making interior cutouts in paneling and other sheet material, such as rectangular holes for electrical outlets.
 It takes a little practice to perfect, but using it will clearly demonstrate to any onlookers that you've taken your tool skills to another level.

 To make a plunge cut, retract the saw's safety guard, and position the front edge of the saw base on the workpiece, tilting the saw so the blade is above the cutting line but not touching the material.
 Start the saw and let it come to full speed, then slowly pivot it down so the blade cuts into the workpiece, much like a chop saw or miter saw.
 Keep your eye on both the front and back of the blade because it's cutting in both directions at once, making it easy to overcut.
 If the cut is long, pivot the saw all the way down so the base is flat on the work, then move the saw forward, as usual, to complete the cut.
-You can also go backwards just a bit before going forward, but do this with extra caution.
+You can also go backward just a bit before going forward, but do this with extra caution.

 At the end of the cut, carefully tilt the saw up again, pivoting on the front edge of the base as before, to retract the blade from the work.
 For short cuts, you'll usually keep the guard retracted and the saw running throughout each cut, but on long cuts, you can release the guard once the base is on the wood, and you can stop moving the saw at the end of the cut and release the trigger to let the blade wind down to a stop before pulling it out of the work, if desired.

-Phil Schmidt writes about DIY remodeling for Networx.
+Phil Schmidt writes for Networx.com.